Tariff Inspection & Incorporation Notice

 It is customary for movers to offer price and service options.
 The total cost of your move may be increased if you want additional or special services.
 Before you agree to have your shipment moved under a bill of lading providing special service, you should have a clear understanding with the mover what the additional cost will be.
 You should always consider that you may find other movers who can provide the service you require without requiring that you pay the additional charges.

-Another customary service option is EXCLUSIVE USE OF A VEHICLE.
-If for any reason you desire or require that your shipment be moved by itself on the mover's truck or trailer, most movers will provide such service.
+Another customary service option is Exclusive Use of Vehicle.
+If for any reason you desire or require that your shipment be moved by itself on the mover’s truck or trailer, most movers will provide such service.

 Before requesting or agreeing to any of these price and service options, be sure to ask the mover’s representatives about the final costs you will be required to pay.

 Although all movers try to move each shipment on one truck it becomes necessary at times to divide a shipment among two or more trucks.
 This may occur if the mover has underestimated the cubic feet of space required for your shipment, with the consequence that it will not all fit on the first truck.
-The remainder or "leave behind" will be picked up by a second truck at a later time and may arrive at the destination at a later time than the first truck.
+The remainder will be picked up by a second truck at a later time and may arrive at the destination a little while after the first truck.
 When this occurs, your transportation charges will be determined as if the entire shipment moved on one truck.

-If it is important for you to avoid the inconvenience of a "leave behind," be sure that your estimate includes an accurate calculation of the cubic feet required for your shipment.
-Ask your estimator to use a "Table of Measurements" form in making this calculation.
+If it is important for you to avoid this sort of inconvenience, be sure that your estimate includes an accurate calculation of the cubic feet required for your shipment.
+Ask your estimator to use a “Table of Measurements” form in making this calculation.
 Consider asking for a binding estimate, which is more likely to be conservative with regard to cubic feet than non-binding estimates.
 If the mover offers the service, consider making a space reservation for the necessary amount of space plus some margin of error.
-In any case, it is prudent to "prioritize" your goods in advance of the move so that the more essential items will be loaded on the first truck if some are left behind.
+In any case, it is prudent to “prioritize” your goods in advance of the move so that the more essential items will be loaded on the first truck if some are left behind.

 Moving companies are required to prepare an order for service on every shipment transported for an individual shipper.
 You are entitled to a copy of the order for service when it is prepared.